ANGULAR LIMB DEFORMITIES IN DOGS

 3. Fracture of a limb that heals with poor alignment, referred to as a malunion.

-Of those potential causes of angular deformity, the most common causes are damage to a growth plate in an otherwise normal dog or abnormal development in a chondrodystrophic breed.
+Of those potential causes of canine angular limb deformity, the most common causes are damage to a growth plate in an otherwise normal dog or abnormal development in a chondrodystrophic breed.
 Malunion, secondary to fracture, is less common.

 Of the deformities that we see, malangulation of the lower forelimb (lower front leg) is the most common.
 Dogs have two bones in their forelimb, just as we humans do, the radius and the ulna.
 As a dog grows these two bones must develop synchronously.
 Commonly, the growth plate of the distal ulna (adjacent to the wrist) becomes injured because its shape and location predispose it to injury.
 As a result of the injury the ulna stops growing but the radius continues to grow.
 In such cases the ulna hinders the growth of the radius, typically resulting in an abnormal curvature of the lower forelimb.

-TREATMENT OF LIMB DEFORMITIES
+TREATMENT OF LIMB DEFORMITIES IN DOGS

 However, there are some limitations to using radiography (X-rays) for assessment of the deformity and planning of correction.
 The greatest limitation is that accurately characterizing the deformity in 3 dimensions can be limited when using 2-dimensional images (i.e. X-rays).
 This is particularly true if the deformity is complex and involves malangulation in all 3 planes of space.